2014 South Carolina Gamecocks football team: Texas A&M

 The Gamecocks open the 2014 season with a Thursday night matchup against conference foe Texas A&M. It will be the first meeting between the two schools.
-With kickoff set for 6:00 PM EDT, this game was scheduled to be the first live football game broadcast on the SEC Network.
+With kickoff set for 6:00 p.m.
+EDT, this game was scheduled to be the first live football game broadcast on the SEC Network.
 As the first game of the Gamecocks-Aggies cross-division rivalry, the winner of this game will be awarded the new Bonham Trophy, named after Alamo war hero and South Carolina alumnus James Butler Bonham.

 East Carolina

 South Carolina hosts East Carolina for Week 2 of the college football season.
 The Gamecocks hold a 12-5 all-time series record against the Pirates.
-South Carolina won the most recent matchup in 2012 by a score of 48-10.
+South Carolina won the most recent matchup in 2012 by a score of 48–10.
 It was the first career start for then-backup QB Dylan Thompson, who threw for 330 yards with 3 touchdowns and no interceptions in the victory.

 Georgia

-The SEC East rival Georgia Bulldogs visit South Carolina on September 13, 2014 to conclude the Gamecocks three-game homestand.
-Georgia leads the all-time series 48-17-2; however, the Gamecocks have won three of the last four matchups, including a dominating 35-7 victory in the last meeting at Williams-Brice Stadium.
-The Bulldogs won last year’s matchup 41-30 in Athens, Georgia behind a 4 touchdown performance by Aaron Murray.
+The SEC East rival Georgia Bulldogs visit South Carolina on September 13, 2014, to conclude the Gamecocks three-game homestand.
+Georgia leads the all-time series 48-17-2; however, the Gamecocks have won three of the last four matchups, including a dominating 35–7 victory in the last meeting at Williams-Brice Stadium.
+The Bulldogs won last year's matchup 41–30 in Athens, Georgia behind a 4 touchdown performance by Aaron Murray.